yusufm/smallfactory/smallfactory/core/v1/SPECIFICATION.md

   - Do not include `sfid`.
 Identity is derived from the directory name, which MUST be a valid SFID and use a recognized prefix (e.g., `p_`, `l_`, `b_`).
 The prefix determines the kind.
   - For parts (explicit or inferred), `uom` is optional and defaults to 'ea'.
   - Only parts (explicit or inferred) may define `bom`, `files/`, `revisions/`, and `refs/`.
+  - The `files/` workspace is free-form; no default subfolders are created.
+Users may create folders as needed via the Files APIs/CLI/UI.
   - No legacy aliases: the `children` key MUST NOT appear.
   - For `policy: buy` parts, `revisions/` and `refs/` may be omitted; such parts are treated as having an implicit released snapshot.
 - Revision directories under `revisions/` are **immutable** once released.